gvvaughan/slingshot/README.md

 Installation
 ------------

-Using it involves copying whichever of the following files you want to make use of into your project, and checking them in:
+Using it fully involves copying `bootstrap` and `bootstrap.slingshot` into your project and checking them in, and adding the snippet of shell code in the comment at the top of `bootstrap.slingshot` to your `bootstrap.conf`.
+Running `bootstrap` will now set up a [Slingshot][] submodule, a `.gitmodules` file, and link to the slingshot files described below for the matching slingshot version checked out into the submodule.

  * `bootstrap`: